Training Benefits program

 - The program does not pay for books, tuition or school-related fees.

 - You must meet strict deadlines to submit your training benefits application and enroll in training.
-Please see the link below for more information about the deadlines you must meet.
+Please see the link at the bottom of this page for more information about the deadlines you must meet.
 They're also described in the Handbook for Unemployed Workers (PDF, 2.9MB).
 The handbook answers many questions about Training Benefits and unemployment insurance.

 To apply for Training Benefits, we encourage you to visit your nearest WorkSource center.
 Staff can give you one-on-one assistance in applying and answer questions you may have about pursuing a new career.